scipion-em/scipion-em-eman2/README.rst

         scipion installp -p path_to_scipion-em-eman2 --devel

+**Important: in the plugin v3.2 all tomo protocols have been removed, they are now in https://github.com/scipion-em/scipion-em-emantomo**

 EMAN2 binaries will be installed automatically with the plugin, but you can also link an existing installation.

     * Default installation path assumed is ``software/em/eman-2.31``, if you want to change it, set *EMAN2_HOME* in ``scipion.conf`` file pointing to the folder where the EMAN2 is installed.